javaonboard/TransactionApp-Singleton/README.md

 # TransactionApp-Singleton
-Transaction Application Developed using Spring Boot and Singleton Object as Repository.
+Transaction Application Developed using Spring Boot and Thymleaf as template engine and Singleton Object as Repository.